Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 Code

 import { LocalSigner, TesserApi } from "@tesser-payments/sdk";// Initialize API clientconst client = new TesserApi({ // Get a valid token following the authentication process // Additional details: https://docs.tesser.xyz/overviews/authentication#generate-an-api-token token,});// Initialize the signer (once at application startup)const signer = new LocalSigner(client, { publicKey: process.env.SIGNING_PUBLIC_KEY, privateKey: process.env.SIGNING_PRIVATE_KEY, enclaveId: process.env.SIGNING_ENCLAVE_ID,});// 1.
 Extract the step from a step.signature_requested webhook eventconst step = webhookPayload.data.object;// 2.
 Sign the stepconst result = await signer.signStep(step);// 3.
-Submit the signature to execute the stepawait fetch( `https://api.tesser.xyz/v1/treasury/withdrawals/${step.transfer_id}/steps/${step.id}/sign`, { method: "POST", headers: { "Content-Type": "application/json", Authorization: `Bearer ${token}`, }, body: JSON.stringify({ signature: result.signature }), });
+Submit the signature to execute the stepawait fetch( `https://api.tesser.xyz/v1/treasury/withdrawals/${step.withdrawal_id}/steps/${step.id}/sign`, { method: "POST", headers: { "Content-Type": "application/json", Authorization: `Bearer ${token}`, }, body: JSON.stringify({ signature: result.signature }), });

 The signStep method returns:

-signature: send this to the withdrawal sign endpoint to execute the step
+signature: send this to the withdrawal sign endpoint to execute the step.

-unsignedTransaction: the serialized unsigned transaction
+unsignedTransaction: the serialized unsigned transaction.

 metadata: full signature details (stampHeaderName, stampHeaderValue, body)